mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 In tunnel mode, the CONNECT-IP request MUST contain the IP-Version header to indicate if IPv4 or IPv6 is used for the IP packet in the tunnel payload.

+Request an IP or IP address range optionally (new HTTP header).

 ## IP-Version header for CONNECT-IP